🎉 Save €200 this February – Find your home!

 Can European citizens live in Spain without a visa?

-Yes, European citizens can live, work, and study in Spain without a visa due to the freedom of movement within the EU.
-They simply need to register with local authorities if staying longer than 90 days.
+Yes, EU citizens can live, work, and study in Spain without a visa, thanks to the freedom of movement within the EU.
+Registration with local authorities is required for stays exceeding 90 days.

 Beny Brand